jungwonsherryzang/Dataconverter-FIXM-FFICE-FLXM-with-Javascript/README.md

-# Dataconverter FIXM-FFICE with Javascript
+# Dataconverter FIXM, FFICE, FLXM with Javascript
 Developing a data converter that converts XML to JSON and vice versa for an air traffic management dealing with flight data

 FIXM that stands for Flight Information eXchange Model is a data format for aviation flight information.
+FLXM that stands for Flow Information eXchange Model.
-FIXM is a global exchange standard capturing Flight and Flow information.
+FIXM/FFICE is a global exchange standard capturing Flight and Flow information.
 FIXM is implemented in UML and XML and fully supports the data exchange requirements for the Flight and Flow Information for a Collaborative Environment (FF-ICE) concept, as defined by the ICAO ATMRPP. https://fixm.aero/